Dysphagia: Treatment strategies

 The implementation of a treatment strategy should be based on a thorough evaluation by the multidisciplinary team.
-Treatment strategies will differ on a patient to patient basis and should be structured to meet the specific needs of each individual patient.
-Treatment strategies are chosen based on a number of different factors including diagnosis, prognosis, reaction to compensatory strategies, severity of dysphagia, cognitive status, respiratory function, caregiver support, and patient motivation and interest.
+Treatment strategies will differ on a patient-to-patient basis and should be structured to meet the specific needs of each individual patient.
+Treatment strategies are chosen based on a number of different factors, including diagnosis, prognosis, reaction to compensatory strategies, severity of dysphagia, cognitive status, respiratory function, caregiver support, and patient motivation and interest.

 Oral vs. nonoral feeding

 Adequate nutrition and hydration must be preserved at all times during dysphagia treatment.
-The overall goal of dysphagia therapy is to maintain or return the patient to, oral feeding.
+The overall goal of dysphagia therapy is to maintain or return the patient to oral feeding.
 However, this must be done while ensuring adequate nutrition and hydration and a safe swallow (no aspiration of food into the lungs).
 If oral feeding results in increased mealtimes and increased effort during the swallow, resulting in not enough food being ingested to maintain weight, a supplementary nonoral feeding method of nutrition may be needed.
 In addition, if the patient aspirates food or liquid into the lungs despite the use of compensatory strategies, and is therefore unsafe for oral feeding, nonoral feeding may be needed.
-Nonoral feeding includes receiving nutrition through a method that bypasses the oropharyngeal swallowing mechanism including a nasogastric tube, gastrostomy, or jejunostomy.
+Nonoral feeding includes receiving nutrition through a method that bypasses the oropharyngeal swallowing mechanism, including a nasogastric tube, gastrostomy, or jejunostomy.
+Some people with dysphagia, especially those nearing the end of life, may choose to continue eating and drinking orally even when it has been deemed unsafe.
+This is known as "risk feeding".

 Swallowing difficulties in dementia

-A 2018 Cochrane review found no certain evidence about the immediate and long-term effects of modifying the thickness of fluids for swallowing difficulties in people with dementia.
+A 2018 Cochrane review found no conclusive evidence about the immediate and long-term effects of modifying the thickness of fluids for swallowing difficulties in people with dementia.
 While thickening fluids may have an immediate positive effect on swallowing and improving oral intake, the long-term impact on the health of the person with dementia should also be considered.

 Treatment procedures

-Compensatory Treatment Procedures are designed to change the flow of the food/liquids and eliminate symptoms but do not directly change the physiology of the swallow.
+Compensatory treatment procedures are designed to change the flow of the food/liquids and eliminate symptoms, but do not directly change the physiology of the swallow.